 Breakfast and lunch / snacks, etc.

-Optional equipment rental at some activities (SUP, Kayak, etc.)
+Optional equipment rental at some activities (Kayaks, etc.)

 Fishing License & tackle (a limited amount of fishing poles will be available)